ember-learn/guides-source/guides/release/models/relationships.md

 When accessing ember-data relationship in your app, you can either ask for accessing the relation asynchronously or synchronously.

 It's possible to configure it through the `{ async: boolean }` property.
+The default value is `true`.

 ```javascript {data-filename=app/models/organization.js}
 import Model, { hasMany } from '@ember-data/model';